Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Methodology

-By conditioning on $\bm{\Phi}_s(u)$, we can now obtain the $h$-step-ahead point forecasts as follows
+By conditioning on $\bm{\widehat{\Phi}}_s(u)$, we can now obtain the $h$-step-ahead point forecasts as follows

-where the empirical mean function $\bm{\overline{\X}}_s(u)=[\overline{\X}_s^{\text{F}}(u), \overline{\X}_s^{\text{M}}(u)]$.
+where the empirical mean function $\bm{\overline{\widehat{\X}}}_s(u)=[\overline{\widehat{\X}}_s^{\text{F}}(u), \overline{\widehat{\X}}_s^{\text{M}}(u)]$.
 In this paper, we use the univariate time series forecasting method of \cite{Hyndman2009} to obtain the forecast principal component score $\widehat{\bm{\Gamma}}_{T+h|T,s}$ \citep[see also][]{Shang2017, Shang2021}.
+Alternative to a univariate time series method, a multivariate time series forecasting method, such as VAR, can also be implemented in this step.
+In Appendix~\ref{A1}, we compare the univariate and multivariate time series forecasting approaches for the three datasets presented in~\S~\ref{PF_comp} when computing point forecast.

-Once the forecasted functional residuals are obtained, we add back the deterministic component from the FMP-ANOVA decomposition.
-As this is not time-varying, the overall $h$-step-ahead point forecast is defined as
+Once the forecasted functional residuals are obtained, we add back the deterministic component from the functional ANOVA decomposition used.
+As this does not vary over time, the overall $h$-step-ahead point forecast is defined as